Nextiva / Blog / Marketing & Sales

 1. Assemble your crisis response team

-Your crisis response team should consist of individuals from various departments within your organization, including but not limited to social media management, public relations, legal, human resources, and executive leadership.
+Your crisis response team should comprise individuals from various departments within your organization, including, but not limited to, social media management, public relations, legal, human resources, and executive leadership.
 Each team member should have a clearly defined role, such as:

 2. Evaluate the situation